 I have no community organizing experience.
 Can I still be a captain?

 Yes!
 No prior experience is necessary.
 We’ll provide all the training you need and any additional support you want!

 What would I do as a captain?

-As a team captain, you mobilize a team of students and faculty to "score points" by registering voters.
-Vot-ER provides your team with 100 free voter registration badges and trains you in community organizing.
+As a team captain, you mobilize a team of students and faculty to “score points” by registering voters.
+Vot-ER provides your team with free digital voter registration badges and trains you in community organizing.

 Here are some activities you could organize as a team captain:

 - Digital outreach on social media and class listservs.

 - Distribute of Vot-ER badges to fellow students and faculty at your institution

 - Organize a voter registration drive in front of a hospital or grocery store